cztomczak/cefpython/cefpython/cef3/windows/binaries/README.txt

 cefclient   Contains the cefclient sample application configured to build
             using the files in this distribution.

-Debug       Contains libcef.dll and other components required to run the debug
+Debug       Contains libcef.dll, libcef.lib and other components required to
-            version of CEF-based applications.
-Also acts as the build target for the Debug build of cefclient.
+            build and run the debug version of CEF-based applications.
+By default these files should be placed in the same directory as the executable and will be copied there as part of the build process.

-docs        Contains C++ API documentation generated from the CEF header files.

 include     Contains all required CEF header files.

-lib         Contains Debug and Release versions of the libcef.lib library file
-            that all CEF-based applications must link against.

 libcef_dll  Contains the source code for the libcef_dll_wrapper static library
             that all applications using the CEF C++ API must link against.

-Release     Contains libcef.dll and other components required to run the release
+Release     Contains libcef.dll, libcef.lib and other components required to
-            version of CEF-based applications.
-Also acts as the build target for the Release build of cefclient.
+            build and run the release version of CEF-based applications.
+By default these files should be placed in the same directory as the executable and will be copied there as part of the build process.

+Resources   Contains resources required by libcef.dll.
+By default these files
+            should be placed in the same directory as libcef.dll.
+By default these files should be placed in the same directory as libcef.dll and will be copied there as part of the build process.

 USAGE